Antimony51122/Elingling_On_Time/Documentation/source/arch/event_handling.rst

 Then we declare the ``Initalize()`` method to be called elsewhere when initalising the game session.

 We create empty lists for all the dictionary entries, ``foreach`` goes through each of those four values in ``EventName`` enumeration.
 If the dictionary doesn't have that name already, we create new lists for the invokers and listeners.
-If it alreayd has the name, we clear the list because ``Initalize()`` method might be called multiple times as we play the game.
+If it already has the name, we clear the list because ``Initialize()`` method might be called multiple times as we play the game.
 We don't want to try to add a new list if the dictionary already does contain a particular name, because it throws an exception when trying to add something with the same key as the dictionary already has.

 .. code-block:: C#